 First, let me clarify that ownership of the resource management function (maintaining resource data and assignments) is a different animal than owning the resource management process, and the answer may not be the same for both.
 For instance, often I see the PMO or some other central group or person own the process, while the functional resource managers perform the resource management function for their respective areas.

-As for what ownership of the process means, it would typically include:
+As for what ownership of the process means and what a resource management process model looks like, it would typically include:

 - Defining the process and maturity path (e.g., who should submit assignment requests and enter assignments, when, how, and at what level)

 - Facilitating data building (master data such as cost centers, rate, working hours, and other resource attributes)

 - Monitoring adoption (examining data diagnostics to ensure the players are participating)

 - Gaining management buy-in (ensuring the management team at all levels is in agreement on the benefits and outcomes of the process)

 - Reporting on capacity and demand (making leadership aware of key areas of upcoming shortfall and gaps in staffing vs. the upcoming pipeline)

 - Recommending sourcing strategies (evaluating and proposing staff augmentation models to accommodate peaks in demand)